Moms for Liberty: Funding

 The group is organized as a tax-exempt 501(c)(4) organization, and is not legally required to disclose its donors.

 In late 2021, co-founder Tina Descovich claimed that Moms for Liberty was funded by individual $50 memberships and the sale of Moms for Liberty T-shirts, and said the organization had an annual budget of $300,000.
-Democrats have questioned how Moms for Liberty is being funded, pointing out that its expansion comes as Florida governor Ron DeSantis begins his reelection campaign.
-According to a November 2021 analysis by Media Matters for America, Moms for Liberty benefits financially from American right wing funding and ties to Republican political figures.
+Democrats have questioned how Moms for Liberty is funded, pointing out that its expansion came as Florida governor Ron DeSantis began his reelection campaign.
+According to a November 2021 analysis by Media Matters for America, Moms for Liberty benefits financially from American right-wing funding and ties to Republican political figures.
 Marie Rogerson was paid to do campaign work for Florida Republican Representative Randy Fine.

 Moms for Liberty has received financial support from Conservatives for Good Government, a conservative Florida political action committee.
 The group also hosts fundraisers with conservative celebrities such as former Fox News host Megyn Kelly, and hosted a fundraiser in June 2021 that was sponsored by Florida Republicans running for office.
 In June 2022, Publix heiress Julie Fancelli donated $50,000 to the group's political action committee, which made up almost all the PAC's funding in 2022.

-Sponsors of its annual summit, each of whom paid tens of thousands of to the organization, include a variety of right-wing advocacy groups and companies, including the Leadership Institute, The Heritage Foundation, and Patriot Mobile.
-Sponsorship packages are priced at up to $100,000.
+Sponsors of its annual summit, each of whom paid tens of thousands of dollars to the organization, include a variety of right-wing advocacy groups and companies, including the Leadership Institute, The Heritage Foundation, and Patriot Mobile.

-Support from Republican legislators

-In Georgia, Moms for Liberty has received support from Representative Scott Hilton (48th District, Peachtree Corners, Gwinnett County, GA), Representative Mesha Mainor (56th District, Atlanta, GA), Senator Clint Dixon (45th District, Gwinnett County and Barrow County) and Senator Greg Dolezal (27th District, Cumming, GA) Hilton, Mainor, Dixon, and Dolezal participated in the Moms for Liberty Town Hall, which was held on November 13, 2023, at the Gas South Convention Center in Duluth, Gwinnett County, GA.